 Sydney, New South WalesARENA Program

-5B Australia, YCGC, 3M Electrical Markets Division, Flat Grass Group, Canadian Solar, JA Solar, Jinko Solar, Longi Solar Technology
+- Project Partners5B Australia, YCGC, 3M Electrical Markets Division, Flat Grass Group, Canadian Solar, JA Solar, Jinko Solar, Longi Solar Technology

 This project will demonstrate methods to change solar panel design to lower operating temperatures in the field.
 Lower operating temperatures will lead to increased power output and improve system lifetime.